-On the whole, it is considered that the Linton Parish NDP is in general conformity with both national planning policy contained in the National Planning Policy Framework and strategic policies set within the Herefordshire Local Plan (Core Strategy).
-Parish Councillors will welcome the conclusion as to general conformity.
-It also does not propose any growth that would be over and above that prescribed by strategic policies.
+On the whole, it is considered that the Linton NDP is in general conformity with both national planning policy contained in the National Planning Policy Framework and strategic policies set within the Herefordshire Local Plan (Core Strategy).
+The plan proposes a level of growth which reflects the proportionate growth that is prescribed by strategic policies.
+There are some revised wording changes suggested to strengthen or clarify some policies areas as a result of the SEA.